claruspeter/FsCli/README.md

 myprog create address --name Home --value 69
 ```

-I can nominate a command subject with the `Key` attribute:
+A command subject can be nominated with the `Key` attribute:
 ```fsharp
 open System.ComponentModel
 type CreateCmd ={